-- To apply the design for testability concept for device under test (DUT). • - To categorize the various fault diagnosis methods. - To determine the usage of various testing techniques in different VLSI circuit. •
+- To list the various VLSI testing techniques - To summarize logic and fault simulation and testability measures. - To develop the test generation algorithms for combinational and sequential circuits. - To apply the design for testability concept for device under test (DUT). - To categorize the various fault diagnosis methods. - To determine the usage of various testing techniques in different VLSI circuit.

-- Understand VLSI Testing Process. - Summarize Logic Simulation and Fault Simulation. - Develop test generation algorithms for Combinational and Sequential Circuits. - Apply the design for testability concept for device under test (DUT). - Categorize the Design for Testability •
+- Analyze VLSI Testing Process. - Utilize Logic Simulation and Fault Simulation. - Develop test generation algorithms for Combinational and Sequential Circuits. - Apply the design for testability concept for device under test (DUT). - Make use of the Design for Testability